New: Polynucleotides clinic now open at UNTIL MaryleboneBook consultation

 Is hyperhidrosis treatment covered by insurance?

 In some cases.
-Where hyperhidrosis is documented by a GP and the patient has tried and failed topical antiperspirants and iontophoresis, some UK private medical insurers cover botulinum toxin.
+Where hyperhidrosis is documented by a GP and the patient has tried and failed topical antiperspirants and iontophoresis, some UK private medical insurers cover this treatment.
 Approval varies widely between insurers and policies.
 Self-funded treatment at this clinic is £400 per area; ask your insurer first if you have a private medical policy.

 Ready to begin?